 But then again, a subwoofer intended for indoor use and movies needs to get <30Hz to be a good one.

-If anything, they need to overhaul its wireless hardware so its less sensitive to “interference,” which is only going to get worse with all the smart bulbs, locks, and sensors that are competing for the 2.4Ghz radio frequency (the sub uses Bluetooth to connect to the soundbars, thus the 2.4Ghz spectrum).
+If anything, they need to overhaul its wireless hardware so it is less sensitive to “interference,” which is only going to get worse with all the smart bulbs, locks, and sensors that are competing for the 2.4Ghz radio frequency (the sub uses Bluetooth to connect to the soundbars, thus the 2.4Ghz spectrum).

-As for the design part, I suppose Bose subwoofer 900 will be similar to the BM700 with the iconic glass top cover that shines and adds a different vibe to the overall premium construction.
+As for the design part, I suppose the Bose subwoofer 900 will be similar to the BM700 with the iconic glass top cover that shines and adds a different vibe to the overall premium construction.

 The Bass Module 700 offers a choice of colors, so you get to choose the white option if it works with your home’s decor.
 The Bass Module 900 will undoubtedly bring something even cooler.

 My only wish is that Bose Module 900 would address the single drawback of the BM 700 whose glass surface isn’t prone to fingerprints and dirt.